TheSlowPatrol/TheSlowPatrol/README.md

 cheers!

-and remember - #SlowAndSteady is the best way to go about everything :D
+ps. remember - #SlowAndSteady is the best way to go about everything :D

 <!---
 TheSlowPatrol/TheSlowPatrol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.